omillin1/project-cold-load/README.md

 # project-cold-load
-Code for the study of how Central US extreme cold is linked with electricity load and weather regimes.
+Code for the study of how North American winter weather regimes are linked to Southwest Power Pool electricity load and extreme cold in Millin et al. (2024).